 Additional Support Services:

-Student Counseling Services (SCS) provides a number of support services for those
+The Counseling Center provides a number of support services for those students dealing

 Just the FactsMany college students believe that heavy, high-risk drinking is the

 norm because this type of drinking is very visible and gets a lot of attention.
 However,

 the majority of students at Fredonia drink moderately or not at all and make healthy

 choices about drinking.
 The goal of this campaign is to provide you, the students,